Accelerating Carbon Market Development for climate change mitigation and adaptation in Mediterranean agriculture

 - - Key findings on additionality

-- - Key points on initiating carbon farming and creating a market around it (EN), Transition - Innovative resilient farming systems in Mediterranean environments (2021-2024) (PRIMA)
+- - Key points on initiating carbon farming and creating a market around it (FR), Transition - Innovative resilient farming systems in Mediterranean environments (2021-2024) (PRIMA)

 - The goal of TRANSITION is to pave the way towards a resilient agriculture in the Mediterranean Region, maximizing positive impacts on the environment while increasing resilience of agroecosystems and rural societies.
 This is done by analysing the most relevant innovative solutions in resilient agroforestry and mixed farming systems using a participatory approach.